 The hot button topic right now for the Equal Employment Opportunity Commission (EEOC) is whether to allow criminal background checks to factor into an employment decision.
 The EEOC feels that minorities are being discriminated against due to a previous criminal record, whether they were convicted of the crime or not.

-The EEOC has gone as far as suing employers they feel have improperly terminated employees due to previous criminal activity.
-Currently employers are seeing an increase in demand for criminal background checks to be done on their workforce (majority of federal contracts require background checks to be conducted on all employees working on the specific project).
+The EEOC has gone as far as suing employers they feel have improperly terminated employees due to a previous criminal record.
+Employers are currently seeing an increase in demand for completing criminal background checks in the workforce.
+The majority of federal contracts require background checks to be conducted on all employees working on the specific project.

-- Length of time: how long has it been since the crime was committed?
+- Length of Time: How long has it been since the crime was committed?
 Is it fairly recent—say, within the last seven years?

 - Is the crime related to the job being sought?

-If employers follow these 3 simple steps to determine, based on the answers to these questions, if a conviction is worth reporting, they will reduce any negligent hiring claims, as well as discriminatory hiring practices.
+If employers follow these three simple steps to determine, based on the answers to these questions, if a conviction is worth reporting, they will reduce any negligent hiring claims, as well as discriminatory hiring practices.